Blueprint Structure

 ':', { get_property: [http_web_server, port] }] }

-You can see that our blueprint has a tosca_definitions_version
+You can see that our blueprint has a tosca_definitions_version, and imports, inputs, node_templates and outputs sections.

 - The